Saturday, May 25, 2013

 December 2009: Post-placement

-Chelsea shared this on Facebook.
+CJ shared this on Facebook.
 She found it on an Open Adoption support page.
-Chelsea commented that it was "perfectly worded".
+CJ commented that it was "perfectly worded".
 I believe this is exactly how my daughter felt after placement, and still feels today:

 I don't